Subsequently, TDEA was registered under Trust Act 1880 with the following objectives:

 - Robust Methodology:All the Trust statements will be based on sound research and comprehensive analysis.

 TDEA is governed by a multi-layered governance structure.
-Headed by an elected chairperson, the 7-member Board of Trustees steers the strategic and legal affairs of the Trust, which is mandated to make strategic decisions and advices on operational issues and plans, public positions and financial matters.
-The Trustees consult the General Council comprising representatives of all FAFEN member organizations on programmatic matters.
-The following illustration shows the roles and relationships of the multi-tiered governance structure.
+Headed by an elected chairperson, the 8-member Board of Trustees steers the strategic and legal affairs of the Trust, which is mandated to make strategic decisions and advices on operational issues and plans, public positions and financial matters.
+The Trustees consult the Executive Council comprising representatives of all FAFEN member organizations on programmatic matters.